Skip to main content

 • Sentiment is Reddit-heavy.
 The sentiment tools primarily scrape Reddit, which skews toward retail investor discussion.
 Institutional sentiment requires different data sources.

 • No live trading execution.
 This is a research and analysis framework.
-It does not place orders or connect to brokerages.
+It doesn't place orders or connect to brokerages.

 What Is on the Roadmap